primihub/community/README.md

 ### Step 4 Build the project from source (if necessary)

 Follow [this](https://docs.primihub.com/docs/advance-usage/start/build/) doc to build the Primihub project from source.
 Then [install](https://docs.primihub.com/docs/advance-usage/python-sdk/install/) the Python dependencies.
-Skip this step if necessary, e.g., document contribution.
+Skip this step if unnecessary, e.g., document contribution.

 ### Step 5 Develop the feature and push your work